Best DJ Radio

 3. Beefcake KNRQ.

 Perhaps it was a needed change of scenery that brought Deb Trist to Eugene in 1983.
-Perhaps she was fleeing the congested streets of New York, where she’d grown up.
+Perhaps she was fleeing the congested streets of New York, where she’d lived.
 Maybe it was a love for the Grateful Dead, and its historic ties to Eugene, that brought her here.
 And perhaps it was love itself.

 With a good ear for timeless Grateful Dead tunes, both released and unreleased rare recordings, Downtown Deb acts as a bridge between the ’60s counterculture and the post-Grateful Dead world of today.

-Note: This story has been updated to reflect Deb Trist lived but did not grow up in New York and started at KLCC in 1991, not 1986, which is when she started at “KRXX, a short-lived commercial AM station,” she says.